$J$-states and quantum channels between indefinite metric spaces: Introduction

 \end{enumerate}

-Taking into account that a well known model of quantum mechanics is the Bloch ball, we will try to replicate this with respect a certain indefinite metric on $\mathbb{C}^{2}$.
+Taking into account that the Bloch ball is a well known model of quantum mechanics, we will try to replicate this with respect to a certain indefinite metric on $\mathbb{C}^{2}$.
 Let us stay in the space of matrices of order $2$ with complex entries which is denoted by $M_{2}(\mathbb{C})$.
 Any matrix $S\in M_{2}(\mathbb{C})$ is a linear combination of the identity matrix $I_{2}$ and the Pauli matrices

 that is, $S=\frac{1}{2}\left [z_{0}I_{2}+z_{1}\sigma_{1}+z_{2}\sigma_{2}+z_{3}\sigma_{3} \right ]$, where $(z_{1},z_{2},z_{3},z_{4})\in \mathbb{C}^{4}$.
 The crucial fact of this decomposition is that $Tr\,S=z_{0}$.